 How to Go from Temp to Perm As An Employee

 While there is no guarantee that you’ll receive a permanent job role as a temporary recruit or freelancer, you are definitely in an advantageous position should you wish to stay at the company.
-Here are some tips for how to make a temp job permanent:
+Here are my tips for how to make a temp job permanent:

 1. Be a Team Player